Wimmics/olivaw/docs/custom-tests.md

     * example: express the detection of cycle of `rdfs:subClassOf` properties
 * it becomes difficult for a developper to express a test that cannot target a node or a class, because the vocabulary itself is under development

-In order to tackle this problem, it is possible to take advantage of the engine runnning these tests, [CORESE](https://project.inria.fr/corese/) use all the non standard features that are documentd [there](https://files.inria.fr/corese/doc/shacl.html).
+In order to tackle this problem, it is possible to take advantage of the engine runnning these tests, [CORESE](https://project.inria.fr/corese/) use all the non standard features that are documented in the [CORESE SHACL documentation](https://files.inria.fr/corese/doc/shacl.html).

 Here there are 2 features that solve these issues.
 * The implementation of Corese version of the non standard ShaCL-SparQL which can add all the expressivity that SparQL can have
-* The features concerning the triple targetting and the path extensions, allowing to select any triple and explore the graph to search for the exact shapes we want without knowing precisely the URIs of nodes or classes we want to target.
+* The features concerning the triple targetting and the path extensions, allowing to select any triple and explore the graph to search for the exact sought shapes without knowing precisely the URIs of nodes or classes required to target.

 A last feature is also available in order to help the developper.